 Marquette University does not require that law students purchase a laptop, however, it is recommended.
 The majority of in-class final exams are offered with the option of typing the exam on your laptop.
-The Law School uses SofTest from ExamSoft for in-class final exams.
-Softest is available for Windows and Mac.
+The Law School uses Examplify from ExamSoft for in-class final exams.
+Examplify is available for Windows and Mac but not for Chrome OS.
 The law school offers wireless internet access throughout the entire building.
 Rooms 216 and 226 have computers which make it easy to utilize library resources without a laptop.

 Purchasing a Computer

 It is important to balance quality and performance with cost.

 |Processor||1.86Ghz Intel Core 2 Duo or greater|